Kilauea Iki Trail

 This Kilauea Iki hike has it all!
-Walking through a lush tropical rainforest, walking inside a former lava crater lake (how cool is that!), having the chance to see an awesome huge lava tube, and amazing views, all in a moderate 3-mile trail that is doable by most people.
+Walking through a lush tropical rainforest, walking inside a former lava crater lake (how cool is that!), having the chance to see an awesome huge lava tube and amazing views, all in a moderate 3-mile trail that is doable by most people.

 Where is Kilauea Iki Trail

-Hawaii Volcanoes National park was established in 1916 and is home to two of the world’s most active volcanoes – Mauna Loa and Kilauea, and represents the sheer power of volcanoes to reshape the land.
+The Kilauea Iki crater is in Hawaii Volcanoes National Park on the Big Island of Hawaii.
+Volcanoes National Park was established in 1916 and is home to two of the world’s most active volcanoes – Mauna Loa and Kilauea.

-In 1959, the Kilauea Iki volcano erupted creating a gigantic crater filled with a lava lake.
-Over the years the lava lake solidified and is now called the Kilauea Iki crater.
 On the Kilauea Iki Trail, you will walk inside this crater of a solidified lava lake.
 I cannot think of anything more mind-blowing!
 Definitely a bucket list hike in any Big Island itinerary!

-How to reach the Kilauea Iki Trail
+How to reach the Kilauea Iki Trailhead

-Kilauea Iki trail is in Hawai’i Volcanoes National Park, which is in the southeast region of Big Island, Hawaii.
+Kilauea Iki volcano crater is in Hawai’i Volcanoes National Park, in the southeast of Big Island, Hawaii.
 Hawaii Volcanoes National Park entrance is on Hwy 11.
-Once past the entrance gate of Hawaii Volcanoes National Park, the Kilauea Iki Trailhead is only around 1.5 miles and takes about 5 minutes to drive.

 Distance and travel time from Kona to Volcanoes Park

-Volcanoes Park is around 83 miles from Kona and takes around 2 hours to drive each way from Kona.
-If doing a day trip to Hawai’i Volcanoes National Park from Kona, make sure to start really early in the day.
-Visiting Volcanoes Park is one of the top things to do from Kona.
+If doing a day trip to Volcanoes Park from Kona, make sure to start really early in the day.
+You can also take one of the Hawaii Volcano tours from Kona and leave the driving to the local experts.

 Distance and travel time from Waikoloa

-From Waikoloa, Hawaii Volcanoes park is around 88 miles and takes 1 hour 45 minutes to drive.
-Again start very early in the day if doing a day trip from Waikoloa to Volcanoes Park.
+From Waikoloa, Hawaii Volcanoes Park is around 88 miles and takes 1 hour 45 minutes to drive.
+Again, start very early in the day if doing a day trip from Waikoloa to Volcanoes Park.

 Distance and travel time from Hilo